Understanding the differences between hybrid car and mild hybrid car

 As a hybrid car owner, you will have to refuel the gasoline engine depending upon the vehicle’s needs.
 Since these cars are designed to limit fuel consumption by compensating power demand with electric power, hybrid cars are much more efficient and eco-friendly than their conventional gasoline-fueled counterparts.
 Moreover, these cars have a driving range of many hundred kilometers which is further supported by an increase in torque and power from two power sources.

-Some common examples of purely hybrid vehicles are Toyota Prius and Kia Niro.
+Some common examples of purely hybrid vehicles are the Toyota Prius and Kia Niro.

 Mild Hybrid Car